What Goes Into an Appraisal?

 Valuation Using the Income Approach

-Examining the data from all approaches, the appraiser is then ready to state an estimated market value for the subject property.
-The estimate of value on the appraisal report is not always the final sales price even though it is likely the best indication of what a property is worth.
-It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to put the property on the market again.
-It all comes down to this, an appraiser from Premier Appraisal of SoCal will help you get the most fair and balanced property value, so you can make profitable real estate decisions.
+Combining information from all approaches, the appraiser is then ready to state an estimated market value for the subject property.
+The estimate of value at the bottom of the appraisal report is not necessarily the final sales price even though it is likely the best indication of a property's valueDepending on the individual circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to put the property on the market again.
+Here's what it all boils down to, an appraiser from Premier Appraisal of SoCal will help you get the most accurate property value, so you can make wise real estate decisions.